syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ## Render custom cell editors using external function

-The Syncfusion Grid provides the ability to render custom cell editors, allowing you to add custom controls to specific columns in your grid using the cell edit template feature.
-This feature is useful when you need to edit cell values using custom input elements or controls.
+The Syncfusion Grid provides the ability to render custom cell editors, allowing you to add custom components to specific columns in your grid using the cell edit template feature.
+This feature is useful when you need to edit cell values using custom input elements or components.

 To utilize the custom cell editor template feature, you need to implement the following functions:

 * **create** - It is used to create the element at the time of initialization.

-* **write** - It is used to create custom control or assign default value at the time of editing.
+* **write** - It is used to create custom component or assign default value at the time of editing.

-* **read** - It is used to read the value from the control at the time of save.
+* **read** - It is used to read the value from the component at the time of save.

-* **destroy** - It is used to destroy the control.
+* **destroy** - It is used to destroy the component.

 ### Render textArea in edit form